SamelCamel/skribbl.io-Word-Rando/README.md

 requirements: python 3.8

-1. create 2 txt files, "words.txt" and "randomwords.txt"
+1. create a txt files, "words.txt"
 2. put all your words into words.txt, separated by a comma, NO SPACE, that's ',' NOT ', '
-3. run randomizeSkribblioList.py or randomizeSkribblioList.exe
+3. run randomizeSkribblioList.exe

-new list will be written into randomWords.txt, and it will always be less than 5000 characters
+new list will be written into a new file, randomWords.txt, and it will always be less than 5000 characters

+if you run it again it will delete what is already in randomWords.txt and replace with new words